Revelstoke roads and weather - BC Local News

 Weather report from Environment Canada for Revelstoke area:

-Today: A mix of sun and cloud.
-Becoming sunny this morning.
+Today: Sunny.
 Fog patches dissipating this morning.
-High 11.
+High 13.
 UV index 5 or moderate.

 Revelstoke Mountain Resort report: